Salesforce (NYSE:CRM), eMoney Make A Powerful Team

 AI is already creating value for financial advisors by leveraging client data to generate actionable ideas, such as identifying when a client may be considering switching advisors or showing interest in a competitor’s product or even when a client’s adult children are using robo-advising services.

 “All of the technology and the AI exists to listen to those digital footprints and bring that information into a platform, whether that be Salesforce or otherwise.
-We take that information and contextualize it through what we call 'Einstein,' our AI machine learning platform,” Davidovici said.
+We take that information and contextualize it through what we call 'Einstein,' our AI and machine learning platform,” Davidovici said.

-Einstein is already generating game-changing insights for customers, he said, including identifying the top internal wealth management prospects for a major national bank for customers between the ages of 25 and 29 with $200,000 in checking or savings accounts.
+Einstein is already generating game-changing insights for customers, he said, including identifying the top internal wealth management prospects for a major national bank as customers between the ages of 25 and 29 with $200,000 in checking or savings accounts.

 Related Links: